ameritusweb/ArtificialBiologicalIntelligence/docs/theories.md

 *Status: Proposed.
 Test (registry P118): the annulus at COMPOSE grain — solvent composed slots arise from parent pairs at INTERMEDIATE behavioral distance (not nearest: redundant; not farthest: unbindable), measurable from the nursery genealogy and fingerprint distances already on disk; falsifier: solvency is monotone or flat in parent distance.
 Standing receipts: F24, F28, F63/F64, P64's completed curve, T160 vii.*

+**Extension (registered 2026-08-15) — THE GENERATION ANNULUS, the generative corollary, and the band's internal structure.** The generator arc (five cards: generator_rent, surrogate_card, generator_refund, fertility_atlas; F70–F74) adds OBJECT GENERATION as the law's third mechanized domain and delivers the first map of the band's interior:

+**(i) The generative corollary: nothing viable is grown from nothing.** Blobs — seeds outside the outer edge — are dead in MUTATION directions (F71: engagement 0/3, and diversity pressure cannot mint gradient; the SOV rent law applied in-search changed nothing, with the bit-identical cup pair as the cleanest mechanism-inertness receipt in the program) and dead in GRADIENT directions (F72's plateau probe: surrogate gradients found no slope mutations missed).
+The plateau is GEOMETRIC, not noise-limited: the judge's class signal rose ~70 percent (F70's diet fix, 0.30 → 0.51) and blob engagement did not move — an accidental controlled experiment.
+All generation is inheritance plus deformation inside the annulus around something that already works; the outer edge is absolute.

+**(ii) In-annulus fertility is universal and classless.** Instance-grain ring seeding (middle tercile of the whole pool's fitness-to-target — no class means, no hand-picking; the centroid fallacy killed by F71/F74: class means blur multimodal classes into points that sit nowhere) engaged 70/70 corpus targets where blobs engaged zero, and produced the program's first POLICY-FOUND crossings: cup grown from apples, keys, hammers, and forks (F72); key re-found blind at 3/3 from thirteen donor classes (F74) after being F64's hand-picked winner.
+Bricolage — inheriting from whatever sits in the annulus — is mechanized and runs unattended.

+**(iii) The band's interior has structure — THE COHERENCE LAW.** Approachability tracks target COHERENCE, not volume: within-class fingerprint spread predicts engagement NEGATIVELY and strongly (Spearman rho = -0.62, p = 1.2e-8, n = 70 — F64's target-volume hypothesis falsified BY INVERSION, and the atlas card's own pre-registered gate failed honestly on the sign lock).
+A tight response cluster is a well-posed objective; a diffuse class smears its 5-NN target into unclimbable mush.
+Wide basins are not wide targets — they are smeared targets.
+And ADMISSION rides a different axis entirely: fertility (3/70 at the full-corpus exam: key, fountain, HCircle) does not follow coherence — fountain is among the widest classes yet crossed 3/3 while equally-tight Heart never admitted.
+Candidate (named, one-pool-pass testable): admission tracks neighborhood DOMINANCE — how sparsely the target's fingerprint region is contested.
+Engagement <- coherence; admission <- isolation.

+*Extension status: (i)–(ii) receipted (F70–F74; specimens banked in data/atlas_specimens.pkl for P117); (iii)'s coherence leg receipted at n = 70, isolation leg untested.
+Falsifier for the corollary: any ex-nihilo seeding policy that engages at the blob floor under the certified judge.*

 ---

 ## LIII.
 The Implication Organ